UpCloudLtd/upcloud-go-api/README.md

 ### Quickstart

-Add SDK to your project.
-You will need Go 1.20+ to use it.
+Add the library to your project:
 ```shell
 go get github.com/UpCloudLtd/upcloud-go-api/v8
 ```